-As described in Information Store data ingestion on page 407, there are 2 different import modes that you can use to ingest your data.
+As described in Information Store data ingestion, there are two different import modes that you can use to ingest your data.
 Before you run the ingestion commands, ensure that you use the correct import mode for the data that you want to ingest.
-Remember that this might differ depending on the item type that you are ingesting or ingestion mapping that you are using.
+Remember that this might differ depending on the item type that you are ingesting or the ingestion mapping that you are using.